- Read our review guidelines

 If you’re paddling up to a dock, use your paddle to come alongside the dock.
-If you’re heading for a shore, then you can do the same thing, or if it’s a beach you might find it’s easier to paddle straight up to it until you hit the sand and can’t go any further.
+If you’re heading for a rocky shoreline, then you can do the same thing, or if it’s a beach you might find it’s easier to paddle straight up to it with the front half moving forward until you hit the sand and can’t go any further.

 Step 2: Steady Yourself

 If you’re climbing out onto a dock, this will be vital.
 Position your paddle with one end on the dock and the other end on your kayak.
 You can do this by resting it behind the seat.

 If you have another paddler nearby, they can help steady your vessel by pulling up next to it, keeping their boat parallel to yours.
 Or if you’re spending time with a paddling partner and there are two of you in a tandem, you can have one person steady it while the other one climbs out and vice versa.